Renewable-Based Charging in Green Ride-Sharing: Results

 Regarding the effects of the variability of renewable energy resources on our formulation, we can see in Figures \ref{fig:BiAM_SOC_avg}-\ref{fig:BiPM_SOC_avg} the impact on the SOC for two different PV profiles, both affected by significant cloud coverage.
 In the case of a cloudy morning, EVs cannot fully charge between 9:00 and 13:00, resulting in a larger amount of missed ride requests during the rest of the day (see Figure \ref{fig:BiAM_PrefMissRide_avg}), and many more EVs with low SOC by midnight, as compared to the sunny day case.
-In contrast, the cloudy afternoon profile still allows the EVs to fully charge in the morning, substantially limiting the need for charging in the afternoon and therefore without significantly affecting the final SOC of the EVs.
-However, in the latter case, slightly more ride requests are missed, as shown in Figure \ref{fig:BiPM_PrefMissRide_avg}.
-This behavior can be understood by focusing on the bargaining mechanism for those scenarios.
-Figure \ref{fig:BiAM_incAssign_avg} shows fewer charge request incentives from 8:00 to 12:00, due to a drop in the PV generation in the morning.
+In contrast, the cloudy afternoon profile still allows many EVs to fully charge in the morning, substantially limiting the need for charging in the afternoon and therefore affecting less the final SOC of the EVs.
+Still, more ride requests are missed with respect to the sunny day, as shown in Figure \ref{fig:BiPM_PrefMissRide_avg}.
+Note that Figure \ref{fig:BiAM_incAssign_avg} shows fewer charge request incentives from 8:00 to 12:00, due to a drop in the PV generation in the morning.
 In the cloudy afternoon scenario, however, during the same period, the charge request incentives are higher, and therefore, the EV charging is favored over attending ride requests as shown in Figure \ref{fig:BiPM_incAssign_avg}.
 The charge request financial incentives depend on the PV profile scenario considered, i.e., sunny days are characterized by a considerable amount of incentives during the day following the consistent PV-power generation, while cloudy days experience a drop in the amount of charge request incentives during the morning and afternoon, respectively.